apache/parquet-site/source/contribute.html.md

 To generate the static wesbite for Apache Parquet run the following commands at the root site directory:

 	bundle exec middleman build
-	svn add *
+	git add .
-	svn commit -m 'made changes to the site'
+	git commit -m 'made changes to the site' git push

+(git push can only be done by a committer.
+If you are not a committer then you may create a pull reqest from your forked repository and let a committer push your changes.)

 ### Live Development
 Live development of the site enables automatic reload when changes are saved.